-PLAN, FINAL -- A complete and exact plan prepared by a licensed engineer or surveyor, prepared for official recording, showing right-of-way lines, easements, lot dimensions with bearings, lot numbers, and any other relevant information pertaining to the street and lot subdivision or land development.
-The final plan shall include improvement construction documents prepared by a licensed engineer where applicable).
-Final plan must show typical cross section of streets and the horizontal and vertical details (plan-profiles of all streets, drainage facilities, sanitary sewers, water mains, fire hydrants, street lights, and all underground and above ground utility conduits and poles).
-An exact copy of the approved final plan on opaque linen of standard size shall be submitted for necessary signatures and recording with the Bucks County Recorder of Deeds.
+PLAN, FINAL [Amended 12-10-2018 by Ord.
+No. 2018-004] - A complete and exact plan, prepared by a licensed engineer or surveyor, prepared for official recording showing right-of-way lines, easements, lot dimensions with bearings, lot numbers, and any other relevant information pertaining to the street and lot subdivision or land development.
+The final plan shall include improvement construction documents prepared by a licensed engineer where applicable.
+Final plans must show typical cross section of streets and the horizontal and vertical details (plan profiles of all streets, drainage facilities, sanitary sewers, water mains, fire hydrants, streetlights, and all underground and aboveground utility conduits and poles).

-PLANNING COMMISSION -- The Hilltown Township Planning Commission.
+PLANNING COMMISSION - The Hilltown Township Planning Commission.

-PLAN, PRELIMINARY -- A plan prepared by a licensed engineer and/or surveyor showing the existing features of a tract and its surroundings and proposed street and lot layout within and adjacent to the subdivision or land development, as a basis for consideration prior to preparation of a final plan.
+PLAN, PRELIMINARY - A plan prepared by a licensed engineer and/or surveyor showing the existing features of a tract and its surroundings and proposed street and lot layout within and adjacent to the subdivision or land development, as a basis for consideration prior to preparation of a final plan.
 Preliminary plan shall include improvement construction documents prepared by a licensed engineer (where applicable).
 Preliminary plan must show typical cross section of the streets and the horizontal and vertical details (plan-profiles of all streets, drainage facilities, sanitary sewers, water mains, fire hydrants, street lights, and all underground and above ground utility conduits and poles).

-PLAN, SKETCH -- An informal plan indicating salient existing features of a tract and it surroundings and a general layout of the proposed subdivision or land development, to be used as the basis of informal discussions between representatives of the Township and the subdivider or land developer.
+PLAN, SKETCH - An informal plan indicating salient existing features of a tract and it surroundings and a general layout of the proposed subdivision or land development, to be used as the basis of informal discussions between representatives of the Township and the subdivider or land developer.

-PLAN, SOIL EROSION AND SEDIMENTATION CONTROL -- A plan approved by the Bucks Conservation District for controlling erosion and sediment during construction which shall provide all steps, including scheduling, to assure erosion and sediment control during all phases of construction, including final stabilization.
+PLAN, SOIL EROSION AND SEDIMENTATION CONTROL - A plan approved by the Bucks Conservation District for controlling erosion and sediment during construction which shall provide all steps, including scheduling, to assure erosion and sediment control during all phases of construction, including final stabilization.

-PLAT -- A map or plan of subdivision or land development whether sketch, preliminary or final.
+PLAT - A map or plan of subdivision or land development whether sketch, preliminary or final.

-PUBLIC FACILITIES -- Any parks, playgrounds, trails, paths or other recreational areas; any water or sewer collection, transportation or treatment facilities; all street, sidewalk, curb or other roadway facilities to be dedicated; and any drainage or utility easement areas to be dedicated to the Township.
+PUBLIC FACILITIES - Any parks, playgrounds, trails, paths or other recreational areas; any water or sewer collection, transportation or treatment facilities; all street, sidewalk, curb or other roadway facilities to be dedicated; and any drainage or utility easement areas to be dedicated to the Township.
 Any public improvements required by ordinance or otherwise to be constructed and dedicated to the Township.

-PUBLIC HEARING -- A formal meeting held pursuant to public notice by the Board of Supervisors or Planning Commission of the Township, intended to inform and obtain public comment, prior to taking action in accordance with this chapter.
+PUBLIC HEARING - A formal meeting held pursuant to public notice by the Board of Supervisors or Planning Commission of the Township, intended to inform and obtain public comment, prior to taking action in accordance with this chapter.

-PUBLIC MEETING -- A forum held pursuant to notice under the Act of October 15, 1998 (P.L.
-729, No. 93), known as the "Sunshine Act" (65 Pa.C.S.A. § 701 et seq.).EN(5)
+PUBLIC MEETING [Amended 5-24-2004 by Ord.
+No. 2004-4] - A forum held pursuant to notice under the Act of October 15, 1998 (P.L.
+729, No. 93), known as the "Sunshine Act" (65 Pa.C.S.A. § 701 et seq.).

-PUBLIC NOTICE -- Notice published once each week for two successive weeks in a newspaper of general circulation in Hilltown Township.
+PUBLIC NOTICE - Notice published once each week for two successive weeks in a newspaper of general circulation in Hilltown Township.
 Such notice shall state the time and place of the hearing and the particular nature of the matter to be considered at the hearing.

 The first publication shall not be more than 30 days and the second publication shall not be less than seven days from the date of the hearing.

-RECREATION FACILITIES -- The following definitions apply to the recreation facilities required by § 140-47 of this chapter:
+RECREATION FACILITIES - The following definitions apply to the recreation facilities required by § 140-47 of this chapter: